0xffsec/handbook/content/discovery-and-scanning/host-discovery.md

 ---
 # Host Discovery

-One of the first steps during the network enumeration is to reduce a set of IPs into a list of active or interesting hosts.
+One of the first steps
+during the network enumeration is to reduce a set of IPs into a list of active or interesting hosts.
 Depending on if you are inside the network or scanning remotely, how much noise you can make, and your discovery requirements, different tools, and options are available.

 ## Internal

 ### Passive

-Passive discovery relies on monitoring network layer traffic to detect network topology, services, and applications.
-The process does not generate any network traffic.
+Passive discovery relies on
+monitoring network layer traffic to detect network topology, services, and applications.

-Although is a slow process compared to an active scan and unreliable for service enumeration, as no packets are injected in the network, there is no risk of unintentional service disruption.
-Giving the advantage of being able to find intermittently offered or protected services that are often missed by active scanning. [^net-scanning-detection-strategies]
+As no packets are injected into the network, there is no risk of unintentional service disruption.
+It is also suitable for
+finding intermittently offered
+or protected services
+often missed by active scanning.
+[^net-scanning-detection-strategies]

 #### netdiscover - ARP [^netdiscover]